NATIONAL COMPANY, INC.

 that the NC-100 didn't really meet the needs of the average

-intermediate-level ham who operated CW and simultaneously released a version of the
+intermediate-level ham who operated mostly CW so they simultaneously released a version of the

 receiver, appealing to both CW operators and the few AM phone operators

 that were around in the late thirties.
 The art deco tri-color panel of

 the NC-100 was replaced with a black wrinkle finish panel with engraved

 nomenclature.
 The tuning-eye tube was retained with a fancy "eyelid"